 which has a tick-mark next to each organism's photograph showing how deep each is found (with the scale printed on the inside front

-to show the correct depth of each animal.
+the correct depth of each animal.
 And... empty squares on the calendar which are not used

 Here are the Ocean Layers and a few art ideas I came up with.
 The ones we used for the calendar are written in all caps:

 explain concept of calendar, explain calendar scale (1 inch = 250 feet)

 January 2018 - ocean surface to 3,000 feet below

 Epipelagic Zone - "Sunlight Zone" - 0 to 200 m - 0 to 656 ft